Hello,

 BTW, to answer the insertion cycles question, the spec calls for

-100 mating cycles "without physical damage".process to
+100 mating cycles "without physical damage".

 the board.